More than simply eating together, family dinners have many benefits and can work wonders on kids, from forming bonds to learning new words.

-With time as a premium, whipping up a dinner and getting everyone to sit at the table takes a bit of effort in our busy lives.
-And with a husband who works the most irregular 9-to-5 hours ever, many dinners often consist of just me and the little guy.
-Still, as much as we can, we try to eat together without disrupting LO’s routine, and always make sure that he has company for every snack and meal.
+With time as a premium, whipping up a dinner and getting everyone to sit at the table takes effort in our busy lives.
+And with a husband who works the most irregular 9-to-5 hours ever, many dinners consist of just me and the little guy.
+Still, as much as we can, we try to eat together without disrupting my son’s routine, and always make sure that he has company for every snack and meal.
 How exactly do we make this happen?
-Below are several ideas we’ve implemented to spend quality time together around the dinner table:
+Below are several ideas we’ve implemented to spend time together around the dinner table:

 - Prepare quick and easy meals.
 Long gone are the days we cook lasagna and home-made gnocchi—now we are all about recipes that can be cooked in an hour or less.

 - Cook the night before.
 Leftovers can pale in comparison to freshly cooked, but you can save a ton of time by cooking the previous night.
 Unless both my husband and I are home, I usually reserve cooking for after our little guy is down for the night and reheat the next evening.